SJROHRXD/ydkjsy/README.md

         ◻ background housekeeping details
         ◻ how is JS organized and maintained
-        ◻ scopes and closures; prototypes and objects, types and coercion ◻ the name JS is an "artifact of marketing shenanigans" ◻ initially named Mocha, or at least called it that informally
+        ◻ scopes and closures; prototypes and objects, types and coercion ◻ the name JavaScript is an "artifact of marketing shenanigans" ◻ initially named Mocha, or at least called it that informally

 ## Surveying JS